I. Statement of purpose

 4. We do not discriminate or refuse professional help on the grounds of gender, age, race, nationality, sexual preference or religious belief.

 5. Yoga is not a substitute for medical care.
-We do not advise our students to cease or reduce medical treatments.
+We do not advise our students to cease or reduce medical treatments, and we do not advise students on medical matters.

 6. We acknowledge the limitations of our knowledge and when it is applicable we refer our students to medical professionals and / or therapists if we think that they need it.